arthatewart/ddz/README.md

-python DDZ.py -a will auto zero all unmounted drives python DDZ.py -g will enter guided mode, and ask to mark each drive python DDZ.py -l will list the drives and mount points predicted by automode python DDZ.py -t will run in auto mode but dd drives to /dev/null
+python DDZ.py -a will auto zero all unmounted drives python DDZ.py -g will enter guided mode, and ask to mark each drive python DDZ.py -l will list the drives and mount points predicted by automode python DDZ.py -t will run in auto mode and dd drives to /dev/null